kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Advantages

 - simplifying policy api as `spec.targetRef` will always pick proxy and `spec.to[].targetRef` section will pick outbounds
-- ability to set different confs on different proxy for the same route (overriding default conf for route without producer/consumer policies)
+- ability to set different confs on different proxy for the same route (overriding default conf for route without producer/consumer policies, on universal)
 - no need for specifying `spec.targetRef` when targeting `Mesh`
 - easier policy matching code

 #### Disadvantages

-- can be harder to understand because `spec.targetRef` can be MeshSubset (which is optional and probably will be rarely used)
+- can be harder to understand because `spec.targetRef` can be MeshSubset (which is optional and probably will rarely be used)
-- yet another migration for users
+- yet another migration for users (only for system policies as for namespaced policies this is already not allowed)
-- unable to apply config per routes backendRef

 ### Leave Mesh*Routes in top level targetRef as it is now

 #### Advantages

 - can be simpler as you are always targeting all proxies to which the route applies
-- can target specific backendRef from route
 - no need for additional implementation

 #### Disadvantages